 I would definitely want something that I can rely upon too, as the aftermarket service sector here is not as mature as it is in the West.
 This probably rules out anything before the Ferrari 360, as the electrics and reliability were significantly better after that.

 A Ferrari 599 GTB is a great proposition.
-It still looks very modern and has aged well, and the engine is one of the greatest ever produced churning out 620CV of power.
+It still looks very modern and has aged well.
+But its the engine and is one of the greatest ever produced, churning out 620CV of power.
 The car can perform well against anything current, accelerating to 100km/h in just 3.7 seconds, before maxing out at 205mph.

 Let me know in the comments section below what Supercars are on your bucket list.
 Who knows we may be able to find you one!